Violence, Harrassment & Hate Crimes

 Crisis intervention, safety assessment and planning, arrangements for transportation to shelters, medical, legal representation in court and support groups to victims of domestic violence whose parents are in military services.

-Services for youth, teens, adolescents, and adults in the areas of anger management, teen dating violence, and substance abuse services.
-Mental health services, individual and group counseling.
-Services are offered on a fee for services based on the sliding scale system.
+Services for youth, teens, adolescents, and adults in the areas of anger management, teen dating violence, substance abuse, and sexual abuse.
 Services all of Los Angeles County.

 Programs in anger management, conflict resolution, leadership training and counseling.
 Domestic violence, parenting, and individual counseling.
 Fees on a sliding scale system.
 Programs for ages 13-19.